KyleAMathews/proving-contraries/pages/reasoning-from-1st-principles.md

 Reasoning from 1st principles doesn't protect us from bad decisions.
 We can be wrong about fundamentals truths.
 Our reasoning can be blinded by our fears.
-But in the end, there's no way to progress in knowledge of God and Man unless we learn to think deep.
+But in the end, there's no way to progress in knowledge of God and Mankind unless we learn to think deep.

 [^1]: A coward dies a thousand times before his death, but the valiant taste of death but once.
 It seems to me most strange that men should